exyi/diplomka/diplomka/text/3-analysis-2-metrics.md

 ### Summary of new base parameters

-TODO kecy ještě?
+For clarity, this is the list of all parameters we defined above:

-* **"H-bond length"** -- The distance between heavy atoms of each H-bond
+* **"H-bond length"** -- The distance between heavy atoms of each H-bond.
-* **"H-bond acceptor/donor angle"** -- The angle H-bond acceptor, donor a third atom on each base
+* **"H-bond acceptor/donor angle"** -- The angle H-bond acceptor, donor a third atom on each base.
-* **"H-bond to plane angle"** -- The angles between the H-bond and each base plane
+* **"H-bond to plane angle"** -- The angles between the H-bond and each base plane.
-* **"Coplanarity angle"** -- The angle between base planes
+* **"Coplanarity angle"** -- The angle between base planes.
-* **"Edge to plane angle"** -- The angles between each base plane and the other base interacting edge
+* **"Edge to plane angle"** -- The angles between each base plane and the other base interacting edge.
-* **"Edge to plane distance"** -- The shortest distances between each base plane and an atom of the other base interacting edge
+* **"Edge to plane distance"** -- The shortest distances between each base plane and an atom of the other base interacting edge.
 * **"Yaw, Pitch, Roll angles"** -- The 3D rotation between the bases, rooted in the glycosidic bond.